 Wild Blackberry Bush is a Beautiful Berry Producing Hedge

-Wild blackberry bush planting may be done in late fall for warmer climates but if you live in a cold area, waiting until early spring is recommended, especially for hybrids that are susceptible to shallow temperatures.
-Erect, or trailing, the Wild Blackberry is an attractive, bushy looking plant thick with leaves.
-Planted in fertile soil with good drainage, and full sun, once established, these plants tend to thrive with minimal effort on the gardener’s part.
+Wild blackberry bush planting may be done in late fall for warmer climates, but if you live in a cold area, waiting until early spring is recommended, especially for hybrids that are susceptible to shallow temperatures.
+Erect, or trailing, the Wild Blackberry is an attractive, bushy-looking plant thick with leaves.
+Planted in fertile soil with good drainage and full sun, these plants tend to thrive with minimal effort on the gardener’s part once established.
 If you have doubts about the quality of your soil, fertilizing with organics is a good idea.
 Mature height depends on the variety you choose.
-Allegheny’s, common in the eastern U.S. can grow from 3 to 6 ft., the Californian from 2 to 5 ft., Highbush and leafy flowered are 3 to 6 ft.
+Allegheny’s, common in the eastern U.S., can grow from 3 to 6 ft., the Californian from 2 to 5 ft., Highbush and leafy flowered are 3 to 6 ft.
 Tall.
 The blooming period of the Wild Blackberry depends on the weather and the variety of the plant.
 Warmer climates bloom from mid-April to early May and in colder areas as late as the end of May.
 When properly maintained, these hardy plants can live for decades, continuing to produce the luscious black fruits they are known for.
 They make beautiful hedges and are a convenient source of pure, healthy nutrition.
-Caution should be taken when picking the berries as the wild plants do have sharp thorns on them.
+Caution should be taken when picking the berries, as the wild plants do have sharp thorns on them.
 Not only are the berries tasty for human consumption, but for animals as well.
 Birds, deer, and bears tend to be attracted to them.
 When the animals eat the berries, it will disperse the seeds allowing more plants to grow.

 USDA Climate Zone 5 – 9